 The methadone timeline looks like this:

-If you have developed methadone addiction, you must seek help from a medical detoxification facility so that the substance and other toxins can be safely removed from your body.
+If you have developed methadone addiction, you must seek help from a NCBI so that the substance and other toxins can be safely removed from your body.
 By doing this, you will notice a reduction in cravings to the drug.

 Methadone is used to treat withdrawal symptoms for prescription painkillers or heroin, which is known as opioid replacement therapy, but it’s possible to become dependent on methadone.
 When you attempt to stop cold turkey, it can be dangerous.
 A gradual taper is recommended because methadone is a potent opioid.
 During detox, you will have access to mental health professionals that will help you start your path to recovery.

 Detox is only the first step in the long process of overcoming addiction.
 A treatment stay can last anywhere from 30 to 90 days.
 You could be placed into a residential treatment center or outpatient facility.
 While detox can help you get off methadone, addiction treatment can help you understand why you start abusing the drug in the first place.
 It will also equip you with the tools to overcome triggers in the future.

 Mitchell, S. G., Kelly, S. M., Brown, B. S., Reisinger, H. S., Peterson, J. A., Ruhf, A., . . .
 Schwartz, R. P. (2009, June).
 Incarceration and opioid withdrawal: The experiences of methadone patients and out-of-treatment heroin users.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2838492/

 The National Center for Biotechnology Information.
 Retrieved from https://www.ncbi.nlm.nih.gov/books/NBK64119/